scrutin-app/about/content/index.md

 A minimalistic mobile voting app leveraging on the [Belenios](https://www.belenios.org/) voting library.

 A minimal server will be also built to store elections and votes [(here)](https://gitlab.com/technostructures/scrutin_server).
-One-time-password will be sent by email to vote for the election, removing the need of user accounts.
+A one-time-password will be sent by email to vote for the election, removing the need of user accounts.

 <!--
 For every vote, an email will be sent with a one-time-password to cast a vote.